-Because of their unique and sometimes fragile nature, Special Collections materials cannot be checked out; they must be used in the Special Collections Reading Room, which is located on the 5th Floor of the Main UCF Library, Room 501.
+Because of their unique and sometimes fragile nature, Special Collections materials cannot be checked out; they must be used in the Special Collections Reading Room, which is located on the 5th Floor of the John C. Hitt Library, Room 501.
 Patrons are asked to register and to use the materials with care.
 Some materials cannot be photocopied.
-Special Collections is open from 9:00am - 1:00pm, Monday - Friday.
+Special Collections is open from 9:00am - 4:00pm, Monday - Friday.
 No items can be paged and all materials must be returned within 15 minutes of closing.
 Special Collections is closed weekends and holidays.

-Each year, the UCF Libraries Special Collections & University Archives holds a competition where UCF students submit their original book arts.
-The students have the chance to win cash prizes and have their books added to the department's permanent Book Arts & Typography collection.
-The official entry form can be found by clicking here.
+Each year, the UCF Libraries Special Collections & University Archives holds a competition where UCF students submit their original artists' books.
+The students have the chance to win a cash purchase award and have their books added to the department's permanent Book Arts & Typography collection.

 Artists' Book, Book Art, Fine Press, and Reference Book Collection of writer, printer, teacher, publisher, and book artist Susan King.

 A resource collection of books, periodicals, graphics, and type foundry specimen books.
 The collection assembled over 60 years by graphic artist Sol Malkoff demonstrates the principles of good calligraphy, type, typography, graphic design, and book design.

 The collection, assembled over 60 years by graphic artist Sol Malkoff, demonstrates the principles of good calligraphy, typography, graphic design, and book design.
 Includes correspondence, photographs, research, and collected materials including over a hundred typography and font specimens.

 A scholarly collection of over 1,800 books and periodicals on the history, geography, economy, and social life of the West Indies and the Caribbean area.
 The collection also includes paintings, graphics, sculptures, maps, audio recordings, and anthropological artifacts.